Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/GettingStarted.md

 ## Step 3: Create a new scene and camera

 1. Create a new scene using **File** > **New Scene**
-2. Ctrl+S to save the scene and give it a name
+2. Ctrl+S to save the Scene and give it a name
 3. Select the Main Camera and reset the **Position** transform to 0
 4. In the Hierarchy window select the **Main Camera**
-   1. In the inspector panel of the Main Camera select **Add Component**
+   1. In the Main Camera's Inspector window select **Add Component**
    2. Add a Perception Camera component

 ![Perception Camera component](images/PerceptionCameraFinished.png)